 The tabular summary of all results is given in \cref{tab:experimental_results}, and corresponding figure summary of all results for different planning time allotments is given in \cref{fig:all-plots}.
+We also vary belief particle count $C$ with \textsc{Simulate} calls held constant to demonstrate the effect of particle belief approximation resolution on the quality of the resulting policy in \cref{fig:Sparse-PFTParticleSweep} by using the optimized hyperparameters from \cref{tab:hyper} with 1000 simulation experiments for Laser Tag, Light Dark and Sub Hunt, and 100 for VDP Tag and Discrete VDP Tag.
 The open source code for the experiments is built on the POMDPs.jl framework \cite{egorov2017pomdps}, and is available at: \texttt{github.com/WhiffleFish/PFTExperiments}.
 The hyperparameter values used for the experiments are shown in \cref{app:experiments}.
-The following sections contain descriptions of the evaluation problems along with discussion of solver performances.